daquexian/onnx-simplifier/README.md

 ONNX Simplifier is presented to simplify the ONNX model.
 It infers the whole computation graph and then replaces the redundant operators with their constant outputs.

-### Web version

-We have published ONNX Simplifier on https://convertmodel.com.
-It works out of the box and **doesn't need any installation**.
-Just open the webpage, choose ONNX as the output format, check the onnx simplifier and then select your model to simplify.
-Note that **the web version is in its very early stage**, if the web version doesn't work well for you, you can install the Python version following the instructions below.

 ### Python version